top of page

 Marigold & Cucumber

-Marigold and cucumber can grow well together in containers by companion planting.
+Marigolds and cucumbers can grow well together in containers by companion planting.
 Marigolds deter pests such as aphids, which may otherwise attack the cucumbers.

-The strong smell of the marigolds may also help repel some insects that attack cucumbers.
+The pungent smell of the marigolds may also help repel some insects that attack cucumbers.
 Marigolds are also known to attract beneficial insects, such as bees and butterflies, which help pollinate the cucumbers.

-The cucumbers provide a taller structure for the marigold to grow against, giving it extra support and allowing them to both get enough light.
-Planting them together in a container helps contain their growth and makes it easier to manage water and soil levels for optimal growth of both plants.
+The cucumbers provide a taller structure for the marigold to grow against, giving it extra support and allowing it to get enough light.
+Planting them together in a container helps contain their growth and makes it easier to manage water and soil levels for optimal development of both plants.

 Leafy Greens & Onions

 Companion planting in containers is a great way to maximize the space for growing leafy greens and onions.
-When companion planting in containers, it is important to select plants with similar needs in terms of soil type, water and light.
-Leafy greens need plenty of sun and regular watering while onions are more tolerant of less sun and dryer conditions.
+When companion planting in containers, selecting plants with similar needs in terms of soil type, water, and light is essential.
+Leafy greens need plenty of sun and regular watering, while onions are more tolerant of less sun and dryer conditions.

-Planting them together can help take advantage of their differences—the leafy greens will provide shade to the onions in hot temperatures while the onions will help deter pests from attacking the leafy greens.
-Furthermore, because they both require regular harvesting, it makes sense to group them together as much as possible which is facilitated by companion planting in containers.
+Planting them together can help take advantage of their differences—the leafy greens will shade the onions in hot temperatures.
+In contrast, the onions will help deter pests from attacking the leafy greens.
+Furthermore, because they both require regular harvesting, it makes sense to group them as much as possible, facilitated by companion planting in containers.

 Garlic & Beets